HOME > English Page

 Business Law Department

-The Business Law Department will be moved from ICS to the Graduate School of Law from April 2018 as a result of administrative reorganization of Hitotsubashi University.
-However, it will remain at the Chiyoda campus to maintain and strengthen its excellent qualities and further its educational goals.
+The Business Law Department, originally established in 2000 as a branch of the former Graduate School of International Corporate Strategy (ICS), was moved to the Graduate School of Law in April 2018 as a result of administrative reorganization of Hitotsubashi University.
+Building on the experiences of the ICS, the Business Law Department will maintain and strengthen its excellent qualities and further its educational goals.

 Courses of Study